The Gardeners' Bothy at Calke Abbey

-Look through the door and find fascinating sight of old seed drawers, pots and all manner of strange gardening equipment.
-It is thought the walls were painted with a blue limewash as this colour detracted insects and pests, you will notice that the kitchens in the house also have a blue limewash.
+Today, the bothy is one of Calke’s most distinctive garden buildings.
+Peer through the door and you’ll find old seed drawers, broken glass cloches, lots of pots and all manner of gardening equipment.
+It’s thought the walls were painted in a blue limewash to detract insects and pests – you’ll notice that the kitchens in the house also have the same blue limewash.

-This area was the preserve of the gardeners and never visited by the family or their guests.
-It was from here that the garden business was run.
-You can see the Head Gardeners' office where wages would have been collected and the plans for the gardens created and stored.
+This area was the preserve of the gardeners and was probably never visited by the family or their guests.
+Garden business was run from here.
+You can see the head gardener’s office where wages would have been collected and the plans for the gardens created and stored.

-Look closely in the bothy and you will see plenty of garden tools which are familiar to the modern day gardener – but there are also plenty that look like very unusual contraptions.
+Look closely in the bothy and you will see plenty of garden tools which are familiar to the modern-day gardener – but there are also plenty of unusual-looking contraptions!

 Bell-shaped glass cloches were a feature of the time; see if you can spot them inside.
 In almost all cases the round glass carrying handle used to lift the cloche has been broken off.
-This damage has been done quite deliberately - we think the handles magnified the sun’s rays causing scorching to surrounding plants or shrubbery so the gardeners would knock them off to prevent damage to their plants.
+This damage has been done quite deliberately – it’s thought that the handles magnified the sun’s rays, causing scorching to surrounding plants or shrubbery, so the gardeners would knock them off to prevent damage to their plants.

 Central heating in the gardens

-As you explore the garden you will notice a network of pipes and various boilers.
-The purpose of these were to heat the different glass houses and buildings in the gardens.
-This allowed the gardens to produce some quite exotic fruits and plants like melons and cacti.
-The bothy had its own boiler which generated heat.
-The appliance known as a cockle stove.
+As you explore the garden, you’ll notice a network of pipes and various boilers.
+The purpose of these was to heat the different glass houses and buildings in the gardens.
+This allowed the gardens to produce fruits such as pineapples, grapes and tomatoes, and exotic plants like orchids.

 Leaving their mark

-Look closely at the stone window sills on the outside the bothy.
-You will see that the sills have been gently worn leaving what looks like scalloped edges on each sill.
+Look closely at the stone windowsills on the outside the bothy.
+You’ll see that the sills have been gently worn, leaving what looks like scalloped edges on each sill.
 This is not wear and tear but where the gardeners would sharpen their tools against the sills.
 Years of sharpening have left their mark on the building.